kotswane/tech_assessment_ioco_mtn/README.md

 	export ROBOTS_ENDPOINT=https://robotstakeover20210903110417.azurewebsites.net/robotcpu

-3) Insure that you have mysql installed and running on you machine and import the following sql file and allow root user to login without password
+3) Insure that you have mysql installed and running on your machine and import the following sql file and allow root user to login without password

    ioco.sql